| Posthumous Portraits

 pose and the lighting to create a lasting work of art

+that is both accurate and sensitive.
 Tom will often paint a specific outdoor background when

 a posthumous subject was noted for their outdoor activities.